dhermes/bezier/docs/native-libraries.rst

 The C headers for ``libbezier`` will be included in the installed package

-.. testsetup:: show-headers, show-lib, show-dll, show-pxd
+.. testsetup:: show-headers, show-lib, show-dll, show-pxd, os-x-dylibs

    import os
    import textwrap